lzmhhh123/LLphoto/README.md

 1. clone this repo
 2. `npm install -g react-native-cli` or `yarn add global react-native-cli`
 3. cd LLphoto & `npm install` or `yarn install`
-4. start the server & change the id address in `Homepage.js`
+4. start the server & change the ip address in `Homepage.js`
 5. `yarn start` or `npm start` or `react-native run android(ios)`